-• Updated policy on the Renewal Process for all programs, for both "No Response Required renewals"
+• Updated policy on the Renewal Process for all programs, for both "No Response Required renewals" and "Response Required renewals"

 - Updated language for clarity - Updated definitions and legal authorities

 MA1402 Proof Needed at Renewal

 - Updated language on the requirements for Non-Citizen status. - Updated formatting, manual references and links.